 Strategies for Successful Collaboration

-Effective collaboration among members of an executive board requires a willingness to recognise and navigate personality challenges within the leadership team.
+Effective collaboration among members of an executive board requires a willingness to recognise and navigate personality and approach within the leadership team.
 Tool’s such as the CJPI expert occupational personality profiling is designed for use in these circumstances.